The Ice Skating Opening Day is November 24 from 11 am – 9 pm.

 The Town of Parker’s Discovery Park has been honored by the non-profit organization Downtown Colorado, Inc. with one of the organization’s 2018 Governor’s Awards for Downtown Excellence.

-Since 2003, the Governor’s Awards annually recognize outstanding projects and people in Colorado that demonstrate creativity in the face of enormous challenges, unlikely and enduring partnerships, and dedication to the community.
+Since 2003, the Governor’s Awards annually recognize outstanding projects and people in Colorado who demonstrate creativity in the face of enormous challenges, unlikely and enduring partnerships, and dedication to the community.

 Discovery Park, which opened to the public in late 2016, was one of three projects honored in the Governor’s Awards’ “Best Use of Public Space” category.
 The 1.4-acre site in the heart of downtown Parker is a year-round destination park and community gathering space that features interactive fountains in the summer, a unique ice skating trail in the winter, and performances and events throughout the year.
 The ice trail is one of only a handful of such amenities in the country.